Jimbly/dcjam2024/Jimb-TODO.md

 TODO
+* shield block floater is not integer aligned or is the wrong size?
 * draft second level, play through first 2, measure time, check difficulty, put save game aside for later
 * Insanity view
   * party portraits to change to monsters - silhouettes